(Lima, Cusco, Aguas Calientes)

-Enjoy a private airport transfer in Iguazu in the company of an English speaking Guide, and a private vehicle with a professional driver.
+Enjoy a private transfer between the airport and Iguazu in the company of an English-speaking guide, and a private vehicle with a professional driver.

 A valid passport is required for all American or Canadian citizens, including children, intending to visit Brazil.
 It is recommended that your passport be valid for at least six months beyond the date of your expected departure from the country.
 There have been cases where citizens were refused entry for not having the six-month validity.
 In addition, all Americans & Canadians are required to have a valid Brazilian Visa prior to their arrival in Brazil, and the visa must be used within 90 days of issuance.
 Otherwise, they will be refused entry into the country.